Introduction

 Fatigue

-Fatigue is a hallmark symptom of anemia and is often described as an overwhelming tiredness that persists even after rest or sleep.
+Fatigue is a hallmark anemia symptom and is often described as an overwhelming tiredness that persists even after rest or sleep.
 The reduced oxygen supply to the body’s tissues due to anemia interferes with cellular energy production, leading to a feeling of exhaustion and a decreased ability to perform physical or mental tasks.

 Weakness